 Note, a Lien and Litigation Report dated within thirty (30) days of the submission of the proposal application must be submitted for each approved entity for the county in which the project will be located.
-Each developer, co-developer, general partner, and managing member that received Pro-Application Approval from a LIHTC round in Calendar Year 2025 prior to the publishing of these Guidelines must submit their experience and capacity approval letter on OHFA letterhead indicating which team roles and which programs they may participate in.
-If there are any material changes to either of these documents, current versions must be submitted.

-For all others, a The (-Development) Team Experience and Capacity Review Spreadsheet tab of the AHFA must be completed with the following elements:

-Eeach member of the development team, including general partners, managing members, developers, co-developers, and management companies' information must be completed.
-This includes every entity name, all parent entities, addresses, contact information-and FTI numbers.
-If fields for parent entities are completed with While the LIHTC Ownership Entity may be noted as "To Be Determined" or "To Be Formed", or anything indicating the development team is not completed are in the Proposal Application, the review cannot be completed developer, co-developer and general partner/managing member parent entities must be disclosed.
+The (Development) Team tab of the AHFA must be completed with each member of the development team, including general partners, managing members, developers, co-developers, and management companies' information must be completed.
+This includes every entity name, all parent entities, addresses, contact information.
+While the LIHTC Ownership Entity may be noted as "To Be Determined" or "To Be Formed", developer, co-developer and general partner/managing member parent entities must be disclosed.